OpenTechSchool-Brussels/generative-art-with-processing/Playing-with-lines.markdown

 As the title would let you think, In this section our primitive will be lines.
 You’ve already learned a lot, don’t hesitate to tweak and to try to apply what you’ve learned along the way.

 A line is defined by the two dots it joins.
 So we need two rules.
 One for each dots.
-Let’s start with a direct example.
-We will use two more standards variable: `mouseX` and `mouseY`, referring to the x and y position of the cursor in the Processing application window.
-Let’s use them to draw lines from the center to your cursor.
-For that, just write the following code in your draw function:
+Let’s start with a simple example, just write the following code in your draw function:

 ```java
 line(width/2, height/2, mouseX, mouseY);